Concordium/concordium-node-sdk-js/README.md

 ...
 ```

-Blocks before P4 have a different type than those that came later.
-To determine the type, use `isBlockSummaryV1` and `isBlockSummaryV0`:
+Blocks before protocol version 4 have a different type than those from higher protocol versions.
+To determine the version, use `isBlockSummaryV1` and `isBlockSummaryV0`:

 ```js
 ...